 MCP - Use Picasi in the AI assistant

 The Model Context Protocol (MCP) is an open protocol that defines how AI assistants access external tools and data.
-Instead of each provider having to build its own integration, everyone follows the same standard.
+Instead of each provider having to build their own integration, everyone follows the same standard.

 Claude Code, Claude.ai, ChatGPT, and other assistants that support MCP can connect to any MCP-compatible service—and Picasi is one of them.